WebAssembly/profiles/proposals/profiles/Overview.md

 * How should profiles be handled in the test suite?

   - It may be desirable to organise the test suite according to profile markers, i.e., have a sub directory corresponding to each profile marker (as is already the case with SIMD) and allow the runner to select which ones to execute.

+* How are APIs affected, e.g., the JS API?

+  - They might potentially annotate profile markers as well, e.g., certain API functions might be absent under a given profile.

 * How are other tools affected?